Sister Polygon Records

 Sister Polygon Records was an independent record label run by the band Priests.
-The label was based in Washington, DC, and released music by Priests, Downtown Boys, Pinkwash, Knife Wife, and Shady Hawkins.
+The label was based in Washington, D.C., and released music by Priests, Downtown Boys, Pinkwash, Knife Wife, and Shady Hawkins.

 History

 Priests created the label in 2012 in order to release their first single, the "Radiation/Personal Planes" 7-inch.
 The second release was a cassette of the New York feminist punk band Shady Hawkins' 2013 album Dead To Me.

 The members of Priests ran the label out of their houses and apartments.

 The label was interested in offering a platform to artists who might not have another way to get their music out.
-In an interview with the Washington City Paper, Daniele Daniele said: "We're interested in finding people who are underrepresented or weren't signed, making something weird enough where there might not be a normal outlet for it."
+In an interview with the Washington City Paper, Priests' drummer Daniele Daniele said: "We're interested in finding people who are underrepresented or weren't signed, making something weird enough where there might not be a normal outlet for it."

+The label went on hiatus, which was announced by Priests on Twitter in 2019.
+The final album from the label released on September 25, 2020.

 Roster

 Sister Polygon has released music by Priests, Neonates, Shady Hawkins, Carni Klirs, Dudes, Downtown Boys, Pinkwash, Sneaks, Gauche, Hothead, Snail Mail, and Post Pink.